Individual Funding Requests

-Likewise,if the procedure you require is included in our “List of procedures that are not routinely funded requiring individual funding applications” your clinician would be required to make an individual funding request.
+Likewise, if the procedure you require is included within our “List of procedures that are not routinely funded requiring individual funding applications” policy your clinician would be required to make an individual funding request.

 If the medicine that you require is not on our “List of specialised medicines”, it may be because the drug is funded by NHS England rather than the CCG.
 Your consultant will be able to advise in this instance.

 How will IFRs be considered?